Michelle Dockery

-Michelle Suzanne Dockery (born 15 December 1981) is an English actress.
-She is best known for starring as Lady Mary Crawley in the ITV television period drama series Downton Abbey (2010–2015), for which she was nominated for a Golden Globe Award and three consecutive Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.
+Michelle Suzanne Dockery (born 15 December 1981) is an English actress, best known for starring as Lady Mary Crawley in the ITV television period drama series Downton Abbey (2010–2015), for which she was nominated for a Golden Globe Award and three consecutive Primetime Emmy Awards for Outstanding Lead Actress in a Drama Series.
 She reprised her role in the films Downton Abbey (2019), Downton Abbey: A New Era (2022) and Downton Abbey: The Grand Finale (2025).

 After graduating from the Guildhall School of Music and Drama, Dockery made her professional stage debut in His Dark Materials in 2004.
 For her role as Eliza Doolittle in a 2007 London revival of Pygmalion, she was nominated for the Evening Standard Award.
 For her role in the 2009 play Burnt by the Sun, she earned an Olivier Award nomination for Best Supporting Actress.

 Dockery has appeared in the films Hanna (2011), Anna Karenina (2012), Non-Stop (2014), and The Gentlemen (2019).
 She has also played lead roles in the western miniseries Godless (2017), for which she received her fourth Emmy nomination, and the drama miniseries Defending Jacob (2020) and Anatomy of a Scandal (2022).

 Early life and education

-Michelle Suzanne Dockery is the daughter of Lorraine, a care home assistant from Stepney, England, and Michael Dockery, an analytical chemist from Ireland.
+Michelle Suzanne Dockery is the daughter of Lorraine, a care home assistant from Stepney, London, and Michael Dockery, an analytical chemist from Ireland.
 She grew up in Romford, Greater London.

 She attended the Finch Stage School, and graduated from the Guildhall School of Music & Drama in 2004.